JackAce/jackace.com/gambling/blackjack/systems/basic-strategy/index.md

 title: "Blackjack Basic Strategy"
 ---

 Basic Strategy is the set of decisions that are optimal for each combination of player hand and dealer up card.
-Memorizing the decisions for Basic Strategy can reduce the casino's house advantage to less then 1/2 of a percent, which is one of the lowest disadvantages for the player available in a casino.
+Memorizing the decisions for Basic Strategy can reduce the casino's house advantage to less than 1/2 of a percent, which is one of the lowest disadvantages for the player available in a casino.

 ## Charts